 Souq Waqif Market

 When you are feeling overwhelmed by the market, you can head out to the edges of the market.
 Here you can relax in the beautiful park or play with the camels.
-You shouldn’t miss spotting a falcon, which are revered birds in Qatar.
+You shouldn’t miss spotting a falcon, which is a revered bird in Qatar.
 80% of the male population in Qatar owns a falcon at some point in their lives.
 There’s a falcon market, falconry school, falcon hospital…

 Being the number one preferred outing spot for the city-dwellers, everyone of every age visits here.
 This waterfront walkway features activities like kite flying, shopping, dining, riding a bike and so much more.
 And everything is accompanied by the beautiful view you see on most calendars!

-When needing a bit of different experience, you should hop aboard one of the dhows that await here.
-A sunset cruise on one of these local sailboats can only be complimented by a sunrise walk on the Corniche itself.
+When needing a bit of a different experience, you should hop aboard one of the dhows that await here.
+A sunset cruise on one of these local sailboats can only be complemented by a sunrise walk on the Corniche itself.